semmalik/dnd-spellbook/README.md

 # Objectives

-- It's a full-stack, beginner level app created to understand MVC architecture
+ - Create a full-stack, beginner level app to practice MVC architecture, user authorization, and API integration.

 ---

 # Who is this for?

-- It's for beginners & intermediates with a little more experience, to help understand the various aspects of building a node app with some complex features.
+- Beginner & Intermediate programmers with a little more experience, to help understand the various aspects of building a node app with some complex features.

 ---